-AID desires to create projects in such a way that those they seek to help are empowered to solve their own problems and in the future take control of projects themselves.
+AID desires to create projects which seek empower people to solve their own problems and in the future take control of projects themselves.

-AID does not seek to impose solutions but works instead with its contacts and partners in the developed and developing world, taking into account the needs and requirements of local people and approaching each project as unique and individual.
+We do not seek to impose solutions but instead work with our contacts and partners in the developed and developing world, taking into account the needs and requirements of local people and approaching each project as unique and individual.

-We work with partners, institutions and local churches to understand current circumstances and capabilities before seeking to tailor support in the most appropriate and effective way.
+We work with partners, institutions and local churches to understand current circumstances and capabilities before tailoring support in the most appropriate and effective way.

-Wherever possible AID works with and through local churches.
+Wherever possible, we work with and through local churches.
 Using churches as enablers, we can integrate projects into local communities in a sustainable way and continue to support people in managing and building independence and capacity.
-For example, in our work in South Sudan we work primarily with our partner, the Episcopal Church of the Sudan (ECS), which has close contact with the vast majority of South Sudanese communities; women are drawn into our microfinance project through local churches, and pastors help encourage women to make loan repayments.
-The ECS also has a strong voice at a national level to challenge governments and change policies and it is equally well-respected at a local level.
+For example, in South Sudan we work primarily with our partner, the Episcopal Church of the Sudan (ECS) which has close contact with the vast majority of South Sudanese communities.
+Women are drawn into our microfinance project through local churches and pastors encourage women to make loan repayments.
+The ECS has a strong voice at the national level to challenge governments and change policies and it is equally well-respected at the local level.

 As well as this, we work to strengthen local churches and equip them to serve their communities practically and spiritually for the advancement of the gospel.